Data-Association-Free Landmark-based SLAM: Related Work

 In a separate line of work \cite{mullane2011random}, the map is modeled as a random finite set (a finite-set-valued random variable), inferring the number of landmarks from the collected measurements and circumventing the need for conventional data association.

 Our formulation for the inner problem of simultaneously estimating the robot poses, landmark positions and data associations has a strong connection to the max-mixture formulation \cite{Olson12rss} in the sense that landmark choices for a measurement can be modeled as different modes in the mixture.
-A max-mixture-type method for data association for semantic SLAM is proposed in \cite{doherty2020probabilistic}.
+A max-mixture-type method for data association for semantic SLAM is proposed in \cite{doherty2020probabilistic} where additional semantic label and confidence information of landmarks is available to assist data association.
 Our inner problem is a special case of the general formulation recently presented in the discrete-continuous smoothing and mapping \cite{doherty2022discrete}.
 In Section~\ref{sec:experiments}, we compare our method with the alternating minimization approach proposed in \cite{doherty2022discrete} (see Oracle baseline).